 How green is your house?
 According to the U.S. Department of Energy, residential use accounts for more than one-fifth of the nation’s total energy consumption.
 Adopting an earth-first, energy saving mindset will let you make adjustments around your home so that you can feel good about your family’s contributions to protect the environment.

-Improving your home’s energy efficiency is not only good for the planet, it’s good for your wallet.
+Improving your home’s energy efficiency is not only good for the planet, but it’s also good for your wallet.
 After all, wasted energy is money lost in monthly utility bills.
-Numerous factors influence a home’s energy efficiency, or lack thereof.
+Numerous factors influence a home’s energy efficiency or lack thereof.
 Air leaks, outdated appliances, or inefficient heating and cooling systems can all negatively impact your home’s energy usage.

 Appliances and major systems